ran0027/etsy-candle-pricing-model/README.md

 ### Distribution of Target

-Data on 6040 candles was scraped from the Etsy search results for candles (more information about the scraping process can be found [here](Archives/web-scraping.ipynb).)
+I scraped data on 6040 candles from the Etsy search results for candles (more information about the scraping process can be found [here](Archives/web-scraping.ipynb).)
 50\% of candles in this dataset were priced between \$14 and \$21, with 25\% of candles selling for less than \$14 and 25\% selling for more than \$21.

 ![Histogram showing distribution of price](images/price_dist.jpg)